-Recent years have witnessed a large number of algorithms for signed link prediction [5], [17], [4], [18] and interaction polarity prediction [19], [20], [16], [21].
+Recent years have witnessed a large number of algorithms for signed link prediction (Chiang et al. 2011; Hsieh et al. 2012; Leskovec et al. 2010a; Symeonidis and Mantas 2013) and interaction polarity prediction (Moghaddam et al. 2012, 2011; Tang et al. 2013; Wang et al. 2015).
 However, the majority of them have tackled these two tasks independently.
 As aforementioned, the corresponding opinions in these two tasks could be correlated and we can utilize one to power the other.
-Thus, we could boost the performance by jointing these two tasks.
-Meanwhile, due to the sparsity nature of social media data, both tasks have been shown to severely suffer from the data sparsity and cold-start problems [7], [21].
+Thus, we could boost the performance by joining these two tasks.
+Meanwhile, due to the sparsity nature of social media data, both tasks have been shown to severely suffer from the data sparsity and cold-start problems (Chiang et al. 2014; Wang et al. 2015).
 By capturing the correlation between these two types of opinions, one can enrich the other and therefore have more information to use for their corresponding tasks.
 Hence, a joint framework has the potential to mitigate the data sparsity and cold-start problems for both tasks.

 In this paper, we study the problem of joint link and interaction polarity predictions in signed networks.
-In particular, we investigate - (a) whether opinions in the two tasks are related? and (b) how to utilize their correlations for joint link and interaction polarity predictions?
+In particular, we investigate-(a) whether opinions in the two tasks are related? and (b) how to utilize their correlations for joint link and interaction polarity predictions?
 Providing answers to these two questions, we propose a novel framework LIP that can infer links and polarities of interactions jointly.
 Our main contributions in this work have been summarized as follows: